 WORSHIP AT ST. PAUL CHURCH

-If you can’t be with us on Sunday morning, you can watch the service at a later time at our Facebook page or on the Sermons page of our website (we usually have the videos uploaded to the Sermons page within an hour of the live service).
+Note: As of April 2021, we are offering limited in-person worship, as well as broadcasting the service online at our Facebook page at 10:00am on Sundays, via Facebook Live.
+All services are also made available at the Sermons page of our website (we usually have the videos uploaded within an hour of the live service).

-There are several ways of finding the live video on Sunday morning:
+There are several ways of finding the livestream worship service on Sunday mornings:

-2. St. Paul Facebook Page: Go to the St. Paul Facebook page where the Live Video will automatically start playing when it goes live.
-You may need to Refresh the page a few times before you see it.
+1. St. Paul Facebook Page: Go to the St. Paul Facebook page where the Live Video will automatically start playing when it goes live.
+If you arrive early, you may need to Refresh the page a few times before you see it.
+We start the livestream at around 9:52am, so join us a bit before 10:00am to settle in, fill out a Connection Card, and say hello to everyone in the comments!

-3. Facebook Watch: Or you can click on “Watch” on the left side of the screen on desktop or laptop, which will give you the option to select Live Videos (videos that are live at that moment).
+2. Facebook Watch: Or you can click on “Watch” on the left side of the screen on desktop or laptop, which will give you the option to select Live Videos (videos that are live at that moment).
 Or on a mobile device, click on the three lines at the bottom (iPhone) or top (Android) of your device and look for Live Videos there.
+You can also use the Facebook Watch app to watch the service on your TV.

 We hope these tips help you find our livestream on Sunday morning.
 See you then!